|Creation:||Tree Frog Feet|

-Consider this—a tree frog hopping around the rain forest, crawling and sticking on any and all surfaces he pleases.
-That’s when he hears a noise—a nearby snake is looking for a midnight snack.
+Consider this—a tree frog hopping around the rain forest, crawling and sticking on any and all surfaces as he pleases.
+That’s when he hears a noise: a nearby snake is looking for a midnight snack.
 Acting quickly, the frog crawls underneath a leafy bunker to hide.

 But then the unthinkable happens!
 The frog’s feet lose their grip.
 He slips and falls, becoming easy prey!
 At least, that’s what would happen if his feet were coated with household Scotch tape.

 Try pressing a piece of adhesive tape against a dusty surface.
 Before long, the tape loses its grip as dust particles clog the sticky side.

 Tree frogs hop around in dusty, wet, or muddy surroundings.
 Yet they must stick securely to branches and leaves—even hanging upside down—for their entire lives (eight to ten years).
 How can they hold onto muddy, wet surfaces without eventually falling?